scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

     7 AAPL 2009-12-30 211.64 14696800 FALSE
     8 AAPL 2009-12-31 210.73 12571000 FALSE

-Since the core R language and its 3rd-party libraries were built (in large part) with ``data.frame`` in mind, many operations on such a data set can be quite natural.

-pandas provides the aptly-named ``DataFrame`` class which implements similar functionality to its R counterpart, though with some enhancements (namely, built-in data alignment) which we will discuss.
+**pandas** provides a similarly-named ``DataFrame`` class which implements much of the functionality to its R counterpart, though with some important enhancements (namely, built-in data alignment) which we will discuss.
+Here we load the same CSV file as above into a ``DataFrame`` object using the ``fromcsv`` function and similarly add the above indicator column:

 ::